Sean Strub

 Sean O'Brien Strub (born May 16, 1958) is an American writer, activist, politician and entrepreneur.
 He is a pioneer expert in mass-marketed fundraising for LGBT equality.

 In the early 1990s, he founded POZ magazine and POZ en Español, (for people impacted by HIV/AIDS), Mamm (for women impacted by breast cancer), Real Health (an African American health magazine) and, from 2000 to 2008, he published Milford Magazine (a regional title distributed in the Delaware River Highlands area of north-east Pennsylvania).

-Strub is a resident and the current mayor of Milford, Pennsylvania.
+In 1996, Sean Strub moved to Milford, Pennsylvania.
 He was formerly the owner of the Hotel Fauchere, a historic European-style boutique hotel in Milford that was a member of Relais & Chateaux.
 He is also the director of The Sero Project, a national network of people with HIV combating stigma and injustice.

+From 2016 to 2024, Sean Strub was the mayor of Milford, Pennsylvania, originally elected by the borough council to complete previous mayor Bo Fean's term.
+In collaboration with journalist Max Westerman, Strub released a documentary titled My Friend The Mayor centered around local politics in the US and his 2017 mayoral campaign.
+He ran for re-election in 2021 and won by a significant margin.
+On December 18th, 2024, Strub formally announced his resignation in a letter to the borough council.